SitecoreSupport/Sitecore.Support.167837/readme.md

 # Sitecore.Support.167837
-Sitecore may fail to create a search query if IP assosiated with a visit is null
+Sitecore may fail to create a search query if IP associated with a visit is null

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.167837/blob/master/LICENSE).